masumsoft/express-cassandra/README.md

 ## Batching ORM Operations

 You can batch any number of save, update and delete operations using the `models.doBatch` function.
-To use those functions a a batch operation, you need to tell each of the save/update/delete functions that you want to get the final built query from the orm instead of executing it immediately.
-You can do that by adding a `return_query` parameter in the options object of the corresponding function and build an array of batch operations like the following:
+To use more than one of those functions as a combined batch operation, you need to tell each of the save/update/delete functions, that you want to get the final built query from the orm instead of executing it immediately.
+You can do that by adding a `return_query` parameter in the options object of the corresponding function and build an array of operations to execute atomically like the following:

 ```js
 var queries = [];